-- square feet, but more than 100,000 square feet, may have ground signs no taller than 20 feet in height and 15 feet in width. - (8) Project identification signage for a lot with multiple retail tenants or planned commercial center whose total size for all users exceeds 250,000 square feet may have ground signs no taller than 30 feet in height and 15 feet in width. (d) There shall be no more than one ground sign per entrance to a lot or planned commercial center, and no such sign shall be within 250' of another ground sign or whatever is necessary to maintain public safety, whichever is greater. (e) All ground signs allowed for primary facades shall be placed between the primary facade and the street the primary facade faces. (d) All ground signs allowed for secondary facades shall be placed between the secondary facade and the street the secondary facade faces.
+- (d) There shall be no more than one ground sign within 1000 linear feet of another ground sign on the same lot. - (c) All ground signs allowed for primary facades shall be placed between the primary facade and the street the primary facade faces. - (d) All ground signs allowed for secondary facades shall be placed between the secondary facade and the street the secondary facade faces.